Toxic-Lab/Sharelin-on-Android/README.md

 	1. Enable Android device to search files over Guntella 2 network.
 	2. Enalbe Android device to download files from Gnutella 2 network.
 	3. Provide an JNI interface to basic function (the JNI code files are sl.hpp and sl.cpp), such as
 		a.
-Issue, Pause, Stop a research
+Issue, pause, stop a search
 		b.
 Retreive the search result
 		c.
-Issue, Pause, Stop a download
+Issue, pause, stop a download

 Plan for development:
 	1. File checksum are bounded to Big Endian, should have problems when using Little Endian CPU.